-Little Angels is focused on the youngest stewards of our Cathedral and meets biweekly.
+Little Angels is focused on the youngest stewards of our Cathedral and meets monthly.

 The Hellenic Orthodox Primary Education (HOPE) program is for children ages 5-8, and the Junior Orthodox Youth (JOY) program is geared toward children ages 9-12.

 Children at this age are very impressionable, and it is during this time that the most important work can be done.
-Activities include, retreats, field trips, excursions, and our Winter Bible camp.
+Activities include retreats, field trips, excursions, and bible camp.

 Filakia: Entering Grades 1 through 4.
 As the youngest dance group, we help the children learn basic Greek dances and prepare them for the next dance group.

 Evangelakia: Entering Grades 9 through 12.

 The Greek Orthodox Youth of America (GOYA) is the ministry for junior high and high school Orthodox Christian teenagers.
 Our efforts lead our young people to experience the Orthodox Faith and to develop a personal relationship with our Lord and Savior, Jesus Christ.
 GOYA also provides a valuable opportunity to develop long-lasting friendships through our faith and culture.